Nanonid/VorbisJSExample/README.md

 # VorbisJSExample
 Working example from original author. [link](http://garciat.com/libvorbis.js/demos/microphone-recorder.html)

+Browsers typically don't allow access to the microphone from file://, so use a simple HTTP server.

 ##To Use with current bower with Python http server @ 9100
 ```bash
    git clone https://github.com/Nanonid/VorbisJSExample